 When I was finished, it was like someone had hit the refresh button on my brain.
 The intensity dimmed.
 I could go back and re-read what I wrote and approach it from the perspective of an outside observer.

 Oh, okay.
 I keep going on and on about Friend X who didn’t invite me to this event.
 And I’m really mad about Event Y. There’s clearly something going on there.
 What can I do to fix this?
 If nothing, how can I move past it?

-One of the best things you can do for yourself when you’re feeling bored in sobriety is to find a way to be of service to others.
+One of the best things you can do for yourself when you’re feeling bored in sobriety is to find a way to serve others.

-Volunteering is a great way to reconnect to your community.
+Volunteering is a great way to reconnect with your community.
 Helping others actually boosts our own mental health and feelings of self-worth.
-AND, it helps us to become less self-absorbed which, quite frankly, a lot of us are.
+Plus, it helps us with our emotional sobriety and wellness.

-If you have the time, sign on to a longer-term project like helping with this year’s charity bake sale or the big 5K race your city holds every year.
-You’ll get a chance to meet new people and be a part of something positive.
+If you have the time, sign on to a longer-term project like helping with this year’s charity bake sale or the big 5K race your city holds yearly.
+You’ll get to meet new people and be a part of something positive.

 If nothing else, it starts to chip away at any notion you might have that you’re unworthy.

 It is very common for people to replace alcohol with sugar in the beginning, which is detrimental not only to your waistline and physical health but your mental well-being as well.

 Remember that one of the things we’re attempting to do is not only get out there and experience fun activities that don’t involve alcohol but also heal the underlying damage in our brain from drinking.